 Itinerary & Schedule Guide

 Build day-by-day schedules for trips, weddings, and events.
-Import an existing timeline from a Word doc, PDF, photo, or spreadsheet, share one link, run multiple itineraries with audience visibility, sync to calendars.
+See overlapping events side by side in the timetable, every stop on a map, run multiple itineraries with audience visibility, import an existing timeline, and sync to calendars.

 Feature overview